SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

     }
   }
 ```

-Now if you click on **Search** button in the Search Results Quick View, the results will be refreshed.
+Now if you select on **Search** button in the Search Results Quick View, the results are refreshed.

 ### Open Person card from the Search Results Quick View

 The next step is to open the Person card (`ItemQuickView`) when selecting a search result from the Search Results Quick View.

-1. Locate and open **./src/adaptiveCardExtensions/peopleSearch/PeopleSearchAdaptiveCardExtension.ts**.
+* Locate and open **./src/adaptiveCardExtensions/peopleSearch/PeopleSearchAdaptiveCardExtension.ts**.
 Update `IPeopleSearchAdaptiveCardExtensionState` to store the selected person:

 ```ts
 export interface IPeopleSearchAdaptiveCardExtensionState {
   queryString?: string;